boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/grid.md

 ### Content Settings

-This section allows you to format the grid row height, color, and font-size.
+This section allows you to format the grid row height, color, and font size.

 ![Grid Row Height](/static/assets/visualizing-data/visualization-widgets/images/grid/grid-contentsetting.png)
 #### Foreground

 You can customize the font color.
-The default color of the font is `#000000.`
+The default color of the font is `#000000`.

 #### Allow Text Wrap

-This allows you to wrap the content text, if the text length is high.
+This allows you to wrap the content text if the text length is high.

 ![Grid Content Allow Text Wrap Option](/static/assets/visualizing-data/visualization-widgets/images/grid/content-allow-text-wrap-option.png)

 ![Grid Content Allow Text Wrap](/static/assets/visualizing-data/visualization-widgets/images/grid/content-wrapped-text.png)

-> **NOTE:** If you enable `Allow Text Wrap` property, `Row Height` property from content settings will be disabled.
+> **NOTE:** If you enable the `Allow Text Wrap` property, the `Row Height` property from content settings will be disabled.

 #### Background

 You can customize the background color.
-The default color of the background is `#ffffff.`
+The default color of the background is `#ffffff`.

 #### Alternative Foreground

 You can customize the font color of alternative rows.
-The default color of the alternative font is `#000000.` This property can be displayed by enabling the `Enable Alternative Row.`
+The default color of the alternative font is `#000000`.
+This property can be displayed by enabling the `Enable Alternative Row`.

 #### Alternative Background

 You can customize the background color of alternative rows.
-The default color of the alternative background is `#f7f7f7.` This property can be displayed by enabling the `Enable Alternative Row.`
+The default color of the alternative background is `#f7f7f7`.
+This property can be displayed by enabling the `Enable Alternative Row`.

 #### Row Height

 You can customize the height of the grid rows.
-The default value is 32 and maximum value is 120.
+The default value is 32, and the maximum value is 120.

 #### Auto Font Size

-This property picks auto font-size for grid rows when it is enabled, otherwise, it allows you to choose fixed font-size from the `Font Size` property.
+This property automatically picks the font size for grid rows when enabled.
+Otherwise, you can choose a fixed font size from the `Font Size` property.
 This option is enabled by default.

 #### Font Size

-You can enable this property by disabling `Auto Font Size,` which allows you to change the font size of grid content.
+You can enable this property by disabling `Auto Font Size`, which allows you to change the font size of the grid content.

 #### Padding